golavender/lavender/README.md

 **loops**:

-lavender supports iterating over arrays and associative arrays with the `each` keyword
+Lavender supports iterating over arrays and associative arrays with the `each` keyword

 ```lavender
 ul